PaulCarmanPro/cheat-sheet/README.md

 # cheat-sheet

-Unfortunately, I use to create cheat sheets.
-The file is quite large and takes a long time to load on a Raspberry.
+Unfortunately, I use bloated and buggy libreoffice to create cheat sheets.
+The file takes a long time to load on a Raspberry.

 ### ToDo